tribou/react-template/README.md

 First for browser builds, Webpack transforms any relative path for file extensions that use the `file-loader` into a hashed, cache-proof filename deposited at the root of the `build/public` directory.
-This enables you to `import myPNG from '../../static/images/myPng.png'` in a JavaScript file, and Webpack will produce a JS reference to the final hashed filename in the `build/public` directory so that it appears as if you imported an absolute PNG filepath.
+This enables you to `import myPNG from '../../static/images/myPng.png'` in a JavaScript file (not implemented until server dev flow switches from babel to webpack), and Webpack will produce a JS reference to the final hashed filename in the `build/public` directory so that it appears as if you imported an absolute PNG filepath.
 Webpack does the same thing in CSS files for relative `url()` paths and in JS files for server builds (needed for server-side rendering).

 Second for browser builds, all the contents of the `static` directory are copied as-is to the `build/public` directory.
 Although this duplicates static